 Each class is equipped with a range of mathematical resources and apparatus relevant to the year group of that class.
+These are stored in accessible and clearly labelled drawers / shelves / containers.
 All children have access to a range of numeracy aids and manipulatives e.g. place value cards, dice, time table squares and 100 squares.